Hello to all who are reading this!

 I’ve been asked so many times why I started The Freedom Scholarship Fund so I thought it might be appropriate at this time to tell you why I created the fund.
 I really wanted ARMY to understand what this scholarship fund is all about and a little about me personally so you can start to trust my fundraising efforts.

 I, like others, am always skeptical about giving money to a stranger.
-That is why I have worked so incredibly hard to establish trust from my donors over the past four years.
+That is why I have worked so incredibly hard to establish trust from my donors over the past five years.
 Our scholarship fund is an open book.
 I disclose every penny we receive and where it goes and insist that the organizations that we donate to specify the dollar amount given in each acknowledgment letter we receive.
 It’s to make sure that my donors know exactly where their money is going.

 So let me tell you a little about me….